data-sandbox/distributed-computing/README.md

-# distributed-computing
+# Distributed Computing
-Sandbox for processing big data with AWS and Google Cloud Platform
+Sandbox for processing big data with PySpark, Google Cloud Platform (GCP), and AWS.